 - On the download page that opens, Validate the Windows version details.
 Click on the Download button.

-Once you completed downloading an *.MSI file for Windows 10.
+Once you have completed downloading an *.MSI file for Windows 10.

 Extract the admx and adml files